 Using the data contained within <local path>/Data/Generic/Reports, create a new map display tab containing two panels.
 Display hail reports in the left panel and tornado reports in the right panel.
 Create a new layout model for displaying hail and tornado reports, making each of them a different shape, coloring the hail by size, and coloring the tornados by EF level.
 Once each is displayed, display all of the reports over the 24-hour period at once, and change the Time Animation properties in a way that there is only one frame for the 24 hours of data.

-Create a new, 2 panel map display tab.
+Create a new 2 panel map display tab.

 In the Main Display window, select the File -> New Display Tab -> Map Display -> Two Panels menu item.